 The Fund subscribes to the Pensions & Investment Research Consultants Ltd (PIRC) voting advice service.
 PIRC are an independent corporate governance and shareholder advisory consultancy.
 In addition to the UK, PIRC covers the major markets of Europe, North America and the Far East.
 The Fund also publishes PIRC's quarterly report on voting recommendations including notable oppose votes with analysis on the Fund's website.
-The Fund's inhouse voting on all our active equity mandates is carried out directly through a proxy-voting agency.
+All voting on behalf of our investments, including both active and passive investments, is now conducted in-house.
+We have assumed responsibility for voting on our passive investments managed by State Street Global Advisors, with the support of PIRC.